Thijmenvanbrenk/beecalculator/README.md

 #> [1] "The queens will be ripe on 04/05/20 plus 1-2 days"
 #> [1] "The queen will go on her mating flight between 09/05/20 and 18/05/20 DO NOT move the hive during this time"
 #> [1] "You need to check if the queen is ripe on 01/06/20"
-#> [1] "The queens will be ripe on 04/05/20 plus 1-2 days"
-#> [1] "The queen will go on her mating flight between 09/05/20 and 18/05/20 DO NOT move the hive during this time"
-#> [1] "You need to check if the queen is ripe on 01/06/20"

 bee_mating_flight("27/04/2022", swarmcells = F)
-#> [1] "The queens will be ripe on 11/05/20"
-#> [1] "The queen will go on her mating flight between 16/05/20 and 25/05/20 DO NOT move the hive during this time"
-#> [1] "You need to check if the queen is ripe on 08/06/20"
 #> [1] "The queens will be ripe on 11/05/20"
 #> [1] "The queen will go on her mating flight between 16/05/20 and 25/05/20 DO NOT move the hive during this time"
 #> [1] "You need to check if the queen is ripe on 08/06/20"